 This chalkboard bunting allows you to share your favorite holiday messages!
 You’ll just need paint, Mod Podge, paper, and some cardboard.

-If there’s one thing that fall and Halloween require, it’s a banner (also known as a bunting).
+If there’s one thing that fall and Halloween require, it’s a banner (also known as a bunting or a garland).
 Luckily, Man Podger David is quick to deliver!
 If you like Halloween garlands, I think this project is going to be right up your alley.

-His obsession with buntings and chalkboards has led to this awesome piece that you need for your own home decor.
+His obsession with buntings and chalkboards has led to this awesome idea that you need for your own home decor.
 Okay, maybe obsession is a strong word, but it’s close.
 I think you can imagine this on your mantel.

-I’ll let David share his DIY chalkboard bunting tutorial with you himself so that you can make a Halloween bunting of your very own.
+I’ll let David share his chalkboard bunting tutorial with you himself so that you can make a Halloween garland of your very own.

 I like the idea of festive bunting and I like the idea of chalkboards.
 I thought it would be fun to combine the two so you could change your message, or have no message at all.
 This can be used for any holiday or season!

 I made my bunting out of wood, but this idea would work with pretty much any material you had handy that would accept chalkboard paint: foam core, metal, veneer, heavy cardstock, etc.